By Helen Stone

-When placing key features such as sink and hob, view can be important with island sinks and hobs are popular with cooks that like to chat as they prep.
+When placing key features such as sink and hob, view can be important, with island sinks and hobs popular with cooks that like to chat as they prep.

 With the key elements in place, storage can be designed around each work station, with pan draws next to the cooking appliance and the bin close to the sink.

 Again, services such as water supply and drainage will dictate where wet appliances can go, and the work flow should dictate what sits next to what.

 Think about how you use the kitchen – for example, it’s good to have pan and china storage near the dishwasher for ease of unloading.

 With the kitchen used for living and entertaining, there is a growing desire for utility rooms to take the mess and workings of the kitchen away, freeing dining and entertaining spaces from the noise of washing machines and dishwashers.

 ‘The open plan kitchen should be as much about aesthetic as it is about functionality,’ says Tony Wilson, head of kitchen channel at Grohe.
 ‘The emphasis is on minimalism and clear sightlines, uninterrupted by bulky appliances or clutter on the work surfaces.